Venthe/gitea-helm-chart/README.md

 ### LDAP Settings

-Like the admin user the ldap settings can be updated but also disabled or deleted.
+Like the admin user the LDAP settings can be updated but also disabled or deleted.
-All ldap values from <https://docs.gitea.io/en-us/command-line/#admin> are available.
+All LDAP values from <https://docs.gitea.io/en-us/command-line/#admin> are available.
 You can either use them in camel case or kebab case.

 camelCase: